-Tilcon joined the Oldcastle Materials Group in 1996.
-Each Oldcastle company retains its local identity and autonomy while leveraging the financial strength, best practices and purchasing power of the larger organization.
+Tilcon joined CRH Americas Materials in 1996.
+Our company retains its local identity and autonomy while leveraging the financial strength, best practices and purchasing power of our parent company.

 Byram, NJ – The Mayor of Byram, Carl Johnson, began operations in 1960.
 In 1962 Peter Kero purchased the quarry and operated it until 1987.
 The Mahan Family purchased the property in 1997 and Tilcon purchased the operation in July 1999.
 Byram is a granite gneiss quarry.

 Clinton Point, NY - Operations began in 1880.
 The site was originally the estate of George Clinton, first governor of New York State and one-time Vice President of the United States.
 New York Trap Rock originally owned this facility and several other quarries along the Hudson River.
 In 1965, Lone Star Industries purchased NYTR and operated the quarry until 1997.

 Haverstraw, NY – Also originally owned by New York Trap Rock, Lone Star Industries purchased the site in 1960 and shortly after sold it to a Pennsylvania company, Appalachian Stone Company.
 In the late 1960s it was sold to Martin Marietta who maintained ownership until 1978, and later sold it to Hudson River Aggregates.
 Tilcon purchased the site in 1981.